jschnab/systems_design/instagram/README.md

 represents maximum partition sizes of 10^6 bytes (1MB) for comments and 10^7 bytes (10MB) for likes.

+We create a table that keeps track of how many likes an image received.
+We use a counter data type, so this needs to be in a separate table.

+Table `image_likes_count`:

+* `image_id` (partition key): uuid
+* `popularity`: counter

 Read queries 5 and 6 are satisfied by the `users` table, partitioned by user identifier (we are interested in a single user, and they are unique).